CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

         'putamenMask', putamenMask,...
 	'BOLD_template_image',BOLD_template_image,...
         'warpPathFileName', warpPathFileName,...
-        'fnirtPathFileName', fnirtPathFileName);
+        'fnirtSourceT1path',fnirtSourceT1path);
 ```

 ## RUNNING INSTRUCTIONS:

 1. Prior to downloading this GitHub repository on your system, ensure that you have the right versions of Python and required dependencies on your system.
 Refer to REQUIRED DEPENDENCIES, PYTHON VERSION, AND OTHER FILES, to ensure you have the proper versions of Python and required libraries.
-Please also ensure you have SPM12 on your system, which may be downloaded here: https://www.fil.ion.ucl.ac.uk/spm/software/spm12/.
+Please also ensure you have SPM12 on your path, which may be downloaded from [here](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) as well as wb_command by Connectome Workbench which may be downloaded from [here](https://www.humanconnectome.org/software/workbench-command).
 2. Download this GitHub repository onto your system.
 3. Within the checkpoint file, please replace “/mnt/jxvs2_02/neil/StriatalSegmentation/“ to where your subfolder StriatalSegmentation is located.
 4. Adjust the necessary parameters in CNNStriatalSegmentation_example_script.m; supply the paths for the files and subfolders as instructed therein and as described below.

    For each run of the pipeline involving different subjects, the following are required and the paths must be adjusted:   T1_acpc_template_brain, template_acpc_brainmask, segmentation_outputs_directory, caudateMask and putamenMask.
-The following input is optional: BOLD_template_image, warpPathFileName, fnirtPathFileName.
+The following input is optional: BOLD_template_image, warpPathFileName, fnirtSourceT1path.

-1. T1_acpc_template_brain refers to the path of the T1 weighted MRI image (in NAT space) relating to the subject used for this run.
+5. T1_acpc_template_brain refers to the path of the T1 weighted MRI image (in NAT space) relating to the subject used for this run.
-2. template_acpc_brainmask refers to the path of the brain mask relating to the subject used for this run.
+6. template_acpc_brainmask refers to the path of the brain mask relating to the subject used for this run.
-3. segmentation_outputs_directory refers to the directory where all final and intermediate outputs of this CNN pipeline will be saved for each subject run.
+7. segmentation_outputs_directory refers to the directory where all final and intermediate outputs of this CNN pipeline will be saved for each subject run.
-4. Bold_template_image refers to the path of the bold functional MRI image relating to the subject used for this run.
+8. Bold_template_image refers to the path of the bold functional MRI image relating to the subject used for this run.
 This image is used to reslice (resample) to.
-5. CaudateMask is the mask in native space applied to ensure the segmentation adheres to the anatomical boundaries defined by the mask.
+9. CaudateMask is the mask in native space applied to ensure the segmentation adheres to the anatomical boundaries defined by the mask.
-6. PutamenMask is the mask in native space applied to ensure the segmentation adheres to the anatomical boundaries defined by the mask.
+10. PutamenMask is the mask in native space applied to ensure the segmentation adheres to the anatomical boundaries defined by the mask.
-7. WarpPathFileName is the warp from AC-PC aligned, distortion corrected, bias field corrected, native subject space to MNI space, `acpc_dc2standard.nii.gz` in HCP MPP preprocessed data.
+11. WarpPathFileName is the warp from AC-PC aligned, distortion corrected, bias field corrected, native subject space to MNI space, `acpc_dc2standard.nii.gz` in HCP MPP preprocessed data.
-8. fnirtPathFileName is the template T1 image used by FNIRT during preprocessing to generate the warp above, typically the acpc aligned, distortion corrected, bias field corrected T1w image, `T1w_acpc_dc_restore.nii.gz` in HCP MPP preprocessed data.
+12. FnirtSourceT1path is the non-skull-stripped T1w source image used by FNIRT during preprocessing to generate the warp above, typically the acpc aligned, distortion corrected, bias field corrected T1w image, `T1w_acpc_dc_restore.nii.gz` in HCP MPP preprocessed data.
-5. Ensure SPM12 and tippVol are on your path in MATLAB and run the script CNNStriatalSegmentation_example_script.m.
+13. Ensure SPM12, tippVol and wb_command are on your path in MATLAB and run the script CNNStriatalSegmentation_example_script.m.
-6. You may now inspect your final striatal segmentations for both your structural and functional images, found in the segmentation_outputs_directory (whose path you edited in CNNStriatalSegmentation_example_script.m from step 5), in an image viewer of your choice.
-Our team used MRIcron, a free tool readily available at: https://www.nitrc.org/projects/mricron.
+14. You may now inspect your final striatal segmentations for both your structural and functional images, found in the segmentation_outputs_directory (whose path you edited in CNNStriatalSegmentation_example_script.m from step 5), in an image viewer of your choice.
+Our team used MRIcron, a free tool readily available [here](https://www.nitrc.org/projects/mricron).
 The directory also contains intermediates generated in the pipeline, which may be viewed.
+Intermediates generated prior to the ROI corrections, which are confined within anatomical boundaries, are also preserved.
+This is due to the fact that wb_command requires explicit input and output file paths for operations, as it does not process these corrections in memory.

 The final anatomical resolution segmentation mask is named:
 anatRes_templateSpace_striatalCNNparcels.nii.
 The 10 separate hemispheric-specific ROI images produced are named: anat_left_prePU.nii,anat_right_prePU.nii,anat_left_preCA.nii,anat_right_preCA.nii,anat_left_postCA.nii,anat_right_postCA.nii,anat_left_postPU.nii,anat_right_postPU.nii, anat_left_VST.nii,anat_right_VST.nii.

-If the optional BOLD fMRI template image is specified, the final BOLD fMRI resolution segmentation mask in MNI space is additionally produced and named:
+If the optional BOLD fMRI template image, warpPath input and fnirtSourceT1 input is specified, the final BOLD fMRI resolution segmentation mask in MNI space is additionally produced and named:
 BOLDRes_templateSpace_striatalCNNparcels_WARPED.nii.
 The 10 separate hemispheric-specific ROI images produced are named: bold_left_prePU.nii,bold_right_prePU.nii,bold_left_preCA.nii,bold_right_preCA.nii,bold_left_postCA.nii,bold_right_postCA.nii,bold_left_postPU.nii,bold_right_postPU.nii, bold_left_VST.nii,bold_right_VST.nii.

 ## PIPELINE STEPS